Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 • Introduction to consumer psychology: the consumer as a decision-maker.

-• Theories of judgment and decision-making: normative and descriptive models; the dual-process theory (intuitive vs. reflective information processing).
+• Theories of judgment and decision-making: normative, descriptive and prescriptive models; the dual-process theory (intuitive vs. reflective information processing).

-• Systematic errors in memory, reasoning and judgment, and their effects on consumer choices: belief and confirmation biases; heuristics of representativeness, availability, anchoring, and affect.
+• Mental shortcuts and systematic errors in memory, reasoning and judgment, and their effects on consumer choices: belief and confirmation biases, law of small numbers bias, certainty bias; heuristics of affect, anchoring, availability, and representativeness.

 • The framing effect in communication.